-Julion adds that he has one main goal for anyone who’s a part of the Ark, whether it’s music, media or another program.
-That is he wants them to understand the collection of experiences the program has to offer and how it will affect their everyday lives.
+Julion adds that he has one main goal for anyone who’s a part of The Ark, whether it’s music, media or another program.
+He wants them to understand the collection of experiences the program has to offer and how it will affect their everyday lives.

 Showing Youth their Greater Purpose

 Jones agrees with Julion but further explains the importance of youth understanding their purpose in life.
 “I want them to understand that they have a purpose greater than themselves,” she insisted.
 “Just innately–I think [it’s] human nature–we sometimes get caught up in Me, Me, Me, and what I need to do.
 It’s not about that.
 Everyone has a calling and a purpose.
 We want every kid to know that they are valuable, have hope for a great future and they are going to be able to make a difference…”

 Julion says that he wants youth to understand that The Ark is a “beacon of hope” for a lot of people in the community.“What The Ark did for them they can do for someone else in the future,” said Julion.
 “If they can extend a hand for someone else in the future that would be great.”

 Because they are working with youth from all walks of life, Jones acknowledges that they are sometimes challenged to keep them on the right track.
 “I think the most challenging thing about working with youth is there is free will involved,” Jones said.
 “Like a parent… a child makes the wrong decision and you just have to be there when they come back.”

 Jones shed more light on the importance of being readily available for youth after they take a wrong turn in life.“I think we’ve all encountered that with young people, but one thing that they do know is that we’re there for them and we’re rooting for them,” she said.
 “And we’re not going to judge them, we’re going to support them…it’s a part of life.”